Environmental impact of war: World War II (1939-1945)

 The use of chemicals during war helped increase the scale of chemical industries and it also helped to show the government the value of scientific research.
 The development of chemical research during the war also lead to the postwar development of agricultural pesticides.
 The creation of pesticides was an upside for the years after the war.

 The environmental impacts of World War II were very drastic, which allowed them to be seen in the Cold War and be seen today.
 The impacts of conflict, chemical contaminations, and aerial warfare all contribute to reduction in the population of global flora and fauna, as well as a reduction in species diversity.

 In 1946, in the U.S. Zone of Germany, the United States military advised the government to prepare accommodations and employment for the people who were bombed out of their cities.
 The answer was a special garden program that would provide new land for the people to live in.
 This included land to provide food needed for the people as well.
-Forests were then surveyed for good soil that was suitable for crop production.This meant that the forest would be cut down in order to make land for farms and housing.The forestry program would be used to exploit the forests of Germany for future resources and control the war potential of Germany.
+Forests were then surveyed for good soil that was suitable for crop production.
+This meant that the forest would be cut down in order to make land for farms and housing.
+The forestry program would be used to exploit the forests of Germany for future resources and control the war potential of Germany.
 In this program about 23,500,000 fest meters of lumber were produced out of the forests.

 Aluminum was one of the biggest resources affected by World War II.
 Bauxite, an aluminum ore and the mineral cryolite were essential, as well as requiring massive amounts of electrical power.

+Korean War (1950-1953)

+The Korean War also wreaked severe environmental and ecosystem havoc, a specific topic that has long been neglected.
+During three years-plus of active warfare between the belligerents--mainly, the Republic of Korea (South Korea) and the USA and some UN-member-nation troops, against forces from the People's Democratic Republic of Korea (North Korea) and the People's Republic of China--widespread devastation resulted from direct combat, industrial chaos, and the considerable use of chemical agents, such as defoliants.
+In addition to conventional weapons, chemical agent weapons were often employed, killing much flora and fauna, contaminating soil, destroying forests, and so forth.
+Enduring consequences continue to damage the region's ecology, requiring a throughgoing examination of the effects on flora, fauna, and the environment, and more robust nature restoration efforts.